 • Lunch bills must be kept current.
 Every Friday all parents and guardians are sent reminders.
 Up to \$20.00 may be charged.
 Prompt payment is expected when a student account is above \$20.00 in charges.

-- All meals must be served with milk.
-Juice is not a substitute; the student will be charged. - Students allergic to milk may substitute juice only with a doctor's note. - Student lunches are not allowed to be heated in the microwave.
+- All meals must be served with milk, water, or apple juice. - Students allergic to milk may substitute juice.
+Please present a doctor's note. - Student lunches are not allowed to be heated in the microwave.